PacificCommunity/ofp-sam-yft-review/notes/questions.md

          quantities, combining structural and estimation uncertainty?

 **B4.2** What model runs should be included in the structural uncertainty grid,
-         and how should they be weighted?
+         as opposed to one-off sensitivities, and how should they be weighted?

 **B4.3** If the estimation uncertainty about depletion is very small, evaluated
          using the delta method or likelihood profile, what other approaches